 Which animal milk is the closest to human milk

-All milks are different because animals need to feed their young something appropriate to their species and habitats.
-For example, seal milk is 61% fat so their pups can build up a healthy layer of fat to keep them warm, whereas the opposite seen in black rhinos in the African savannah which is just 0.2% fat.
+All milks are different because animals need to feed their young something specific to their species, habitats, and requirements.
+For example, seal milk is 61% fat; it helps to provide their pups with a healthy layer of fat to keep them warm, whereas the opposite is seen in black rhinos in the African savannah where their milk contains just 0.2% fat.